 Hunting for a Megalodon

 Earlier on today, we received an email from a person in France.
-They had just purchased a static display model of a Megalodon shark on Ebay and they were curious to find out more about this particular model.
-Having searched online they found an article written by us sometime ago about our search for a model to represent this huge predator of the Miocene and Pliocene.
+They had just purchased a static display of a Megalodon model shark on Ebay and they were curious to find out more about this particular replica.
+Having searched on-line they found an article written by us sometime ago about our search for a model to represent this huge predator of the Miocene and Pliocene.

 To read our original Megalodon article: Megalodon Makes its Debut.

-You never know, and a 15-18 metre Megalodon may one day get caught, after all, look at the Coelocanth as an example.
+You never know, and a 15-18 metre Megalodon may one day get caught, after all, look at the Coelacanth as an example.

 The problem is that scientists (and model makers for that matter), are not really certain what Megalodon or many fossil sharks actually looked like.
 The problem is that the shark skeleton is largely comprised of cartilage and this only fossilises in very exceptional circumstances.
 Although teeth of the Megalodon are known from a number of sites around the world, the appearance of this animal as seen in scientific journals, books, films and on TV is based on assumptions.

-The current debate is whether Carcharodon megalodon as a neoselachian (modern shark) is more closely related to the Tiger shark (Galeocerdo cuvier) or a Great White (Carcharodon carcharias).
+The current debate is whether Otodus megalodon as a neoselachian (modern shark) is more closely related to the Tiger shark (Galeocerdo cuvier) or a Great White (Carcharodon carcharias).

 When it came to finding our own model of a Megalodon shark we used our knowledge of the current fossil record (none of us are specialists when it comes to studying Elasmobranchii – sharks and rays), but we calculated a set of dimensions for this particular animal and then we started our search.